patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 # 7D Driverless Car System
 Welcome to the 7D Driverless Car!
-This is the system implementation of code designed to support the operation of a driverless car based on [this](link) system design proposal.
+This is the system implementation of code designed to support the operation of a driverless car.

 ## Car Operations
 7D can only start running autonomously only if an authorised user starts it from the front end.
 That user also has the capability to stop the car.